What's New in Tracker.js

 https://my-site.com?aa_variant_hero_test=b

-This forces variant B for the hero_test experiment — perfect for QA, screenshots, or sharing a specific variant with your team before shipping.
-The forced exposure is tracked with a forced: true flag so it doesn’t pollute your experiment data.
+This forces variant B for hero_test — useful for QA, screenshots, and sharing a specific variant with your team before shipping.
+The forced exposure is tracked with forced: true so it can be handled separately from normal assignment.

 Cross-Domain Tracking